 Brown, S.A. & Grimes, D.E.
 (1995).
 A meta-analysis of nurse practitioners and nurse midwives in primary care.
 Nursing Research, 44(6), 332-9.

-A meta-analysis of 38 studies comparing a total of 33 patient outcomes of NPs with those of physicians demonstrated that NP outcomes were equivalent to or greater than those of physicians.
+A meta-analysis of 38 studies, comparing a total of 33 patient outcomes of NPs with those of physicians, demonstrated that NP outcomes were equivalent to or greater than those of physicians.
 NP patients had higher levels of compliance with recommendations in studies where provider assignments were randomized and when other means to control patient risks were used.
-Patient satisfaction and resolution of pathological conditions were greatest for NPs.
-The NP and physician outcomes were equivalent on all other outcomes.
+Patient satisfaction and the resolution of pathological conditions were greatest for NPs.
+NP and physician outcomes were equivalent on all other outcomes.

 Carter, A., Chochinov, A. (2007).
 A systematic review of the impact of nurse practitioners on cost, quality of care, satisfaction and wait times in the emergency department.
 Canadian Journal of Emergency Medicine, 9(4), 286-95.

 This systematic review of 36 articles examines if the hiring of NPs in emergency rooms can reduce wait time, improve patient satisfaction and result in the delivery of cost-effective, quality care.
 Results showed that hiring NPs can result in reduced wait times, leading to higher patient satisfaction.
-NPs were found to be equally as competent as physicians at interpreting X-rays and more competent at following up with patients by phone, conducting physical examinations and issuing appropriate referrals.
+NPs were found to be equally as competent as physicians at interpreting x-rays and more competent at following up with patients by phone, conducting physical examinations and issuing appropriate referrals.